Two bodies found in house fire wreckage in Warrensburg

 You have free articles remaining.

-York said Strodel had been ill in recent months, but friends who stopped by the fire scene on Tuesday said they saw him in recent days, and he had been upbeat.
+York said Strodel had been ill in recent months, but friends who stopped by the fire scene on Tuesday said they had seen him in recent days, and he had been upbeat.

 The Strodels lived in the home with a number of dogs and cats that also hadn't been located.